 If you have a long or rough coated dog you can look forward to a lifetime of grooming, clipping, trimming and ‘vegetation’ removal.
 Those grass seeds get EVERYWHERE and can cause untold misery, damage and expense if not promptly dealt with.

 No dog is immune to these events so it is in both of your best interests to teach your dog to at least accept them calmly, and preferably to enjoy them.
 If you have a new puppy this can be a pretty quick and simple process.
 If you have an older dog that already has opinions, then it can take a lot longer but is certainly possible.

 The Softly Softly Approach

 No matter which bit of your dog you want to handle, groom or check, the process of teaching acceptance and trust is the same.
-Take it slowly and never force the issue.
+Take it slowly and never force the issue, as it is counter productive and will often come back to bite you – literally in some cases!.
 Obviously, if you have a medical situation, that’s whole different ball game and the job needs to be done as quickly and safely as possible, even if your dog objects in very strong terms!